Parenthood Doesn’t Always Go According to Plan

 That experience completely changed my definition of strength.

 I used to think strength meant holding everything together.
 Now I believe strength is allowing people to help carry the weight.
-Whether it’s your partner, a friend, a family member, a therapist, or a doula, accepting support isn’t a sign of weakness.
+Whether it’s your partner, a trusted friend, a family member, a therapist, or a doula, accepting support isn’t a sign of weakness.
 It’s one of the healthiest things we can do for ourselves and our families.

 As the years passed, our parenting journey continued to unfold in unexpected ways.
 We began navigating evaluations, therapies, and eventually an autism diagnosis for one of our children.